roelvdwater/roelvdwater.net/_posts/2018-06-21-making-closed-source-software-open-source.md

 tags: [Closed source, Open source, Story]
 author: "Roel van de Water"
 ---
 I want to kick off this blog with a less technical article, but certainly programming related.
 This article is about making previously closed source software open source.
 It shows you a set of the different decisions you have to make and what steps you have to take to make your code open source.

-This article is based on my personal experience, and your steps might be different or you might follow a whole different road.
+**Note:** This article is based on my personal experience, and your steps might be different or you might follow a whole different road.

 ## My own story
 A couple of years ago, I've been developing my own two-factor authentication (2FA) application for the Microsoft Store, when I had a Windows phone myself and there was no good alternative.
 I've spent months on developing a good app and gained quite some users and feedback in the following months.
 I even setup a nice website to show off my app and to show the awesome features it offered.